rjtbst/ai_page_assistant/readme.md

-🧩 AI Page Assistant – Chrome Extension
+🧩 AI Page Assistant and browser automation – Chrome Extension 📖 Overview
-📖 Overview

 This Chrome extension lets you interact with any webpage using natural language.
 You type an instruction or question, the extension collects the page text, sends it to a local FastAPI server (LLM backend), and shows the model’s response.

-Think of it as “ChatGPT for the page you’re looking at”.

 ✨ Features
+Open-ended user queries (any question about page content).

+Dynamic browser automation (fill_form, click, navigate).

+Automatic merging of stored user data only for forms.

+Human-readable + structured JSON output.

+Dynamic selector handling (button text, input labels, IDs, etc.).

 Extracts the entire visible text of the active page.